Late-K/NetAndSysSecWorkshop/3 Authentication and Access Control/readme.md

 ## Final Conclusion and Reflection

-Completing this lab significantly deepened my understanding of authentication and access control beyond simply “storing passwords securely.”
-While I had used hashing libraries in the past, I did not fully appreciate the security rationale behind specific design choices.
-Implementing entropy-based password scoring, dictionary checking, salted hashing, peppers, and TOTP demonstrated how each of these mechanisms addresses a specific threat model rather than being arbitrary security features.
+Completing this lab deepened my understanding of authentication and access control beyond just “storing passwords securely”.While I had used hashing libraries in the past, I did not fully appreciate the security rationale behind specific design choices.
+Implementing entropy-based password scoring, dictionary checking, salted hashing, peppers, and TOTP demonstrated how each of these mechanisms addresses a specific threat rather than being arbitrary security features.

 One of the key insights was recognising that security is not a single control, but a layered strategy that slows, limits, and ideally prevents an attacker’s progress at multiple stages.
 For example, using bcrypt alone is helpful, but combining it with per-user salts, an application-level pepper, and TOTP protects against very different attack vectors such as database leaks, rainbow tables, and brute-force attempts.
 It was particularly eye-opening to see how quickly MD5 and SHA-256 hashes can be cracked using even a basic dictionary attack.